Barmouth - St Anne House (was the Lion Inn)

 Unknown Ghost Type

 Archbishop Williams appeared twice after his death to the female owner of a shop built where his house once stood.
 Williams instructed the woman to dig in a certain place in her garden, but she refused.
-Many years later, and father and son digging in the garden stumbled upon Williams' hidden hoard.
+Many years later, a father and son digging in the garden stumbled upon Williams' hidden hoard.

 Blaenau Ffestiniog - Llechwedd Slate Caverns